ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 ### Resistance

 Resistance is the measure of opposition to some flow, in electrical circuits this flow is the flow of electrons, otherwise known as current.
 As such, resistance reduces the current that can flow due to a voltage source.
 The unit of resistance is the Ohm, it is characterized by the symbol $\Omega$.
-A component in a circuit designed to have a set resistance is called a **resistor**.In our pipe analogy a resistor would be an obstruction or a kink in the piping.
+A component in a circuit designed to have a set resistance is called a **resistor**.
+In our pipe analogy a resistor would be an obstruction or a kink in the piping.

 **Pipe Analogy Video**